unicef/publicgoods-accelerator-guide/docs/design-structure-support/open-source-licenses.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

 # Choosing an Open-Source License

 ## Permissive vs. Copyleft
-Before deciding on an open source license, you will need to understand which overall open source strategy you will be choosing: Permissive vs. Copyleft.
+Before deciding on an open source license, you will need to understand which overall open source strategy you will be choosing: Permissive or Copyleft.

 ### Permissive Licensing Strategy
 * Simple, relaxed, (usually) low-risk I.P.
 * You have strict timelines, short staff, and not a lot of time to build consensus: Permissive governance model match-up.
 * You lead your I.P. and maintain tighter controls on decision-making.
 * You value easier use and adoption of your open source products.

 _**Examples of Permissive Licenses:**_ MIT License, Apache License, any BSD-variant license, CC BY.